 Conclusions & Final Thoughts:

-MGM’s A Woman’s Face is, in my humble opinion, superior to its Swedish counterpart.
+A Woman’s Face is, in my humble opinion, superior to its Swedish counterpart.
 It’s usually the other way around; Hollywood tends to mess up remakes of foreign-language movies.
-Director Cukor and writer Stewart assembled a gritty, exciting melodrama that has stood the test of time.
-It’s a great combination of noir and female angst.
-Crawford is superb — a cunning piece of work by an underappreciated actor.
+It’s a gritty, exciting melodrama that has stood the test of time, a great combination of noir and female angst.
 Watch both versions and have fun comparing them.
 B&W, 106 minutes, Not Rated.